Chongqing Tonglianglong F.C.: History

-Chongqing Tonglianglong was founded on 23 December 2021 by a group of investors led by the Chongqing Football Association, and the squad comprised mainly youth players from Chongqing Furen High School.
+Chongqing Tonglianglong was founded on 23 December 2021.
+Their first squad was comprised mainly of youth players from Chongqing Furen High School.
 Upon the club's formation, they bore a variant of a Beijing Renhe badge due to a former connection between the two clubs, and entered the 2021 Chongqing Amateur Super League as Chongqing Youth (重庆青年), a fifth tier of Chinese football.
 The club then won the Chongqing Amateur Super League after beating Chongqing Linxuan on penalties, and were promoted to CMCL, the Chinese fourth division.